filip-ch9/async-import-export-java-example/README.md

 4. Build the project with Maven using the command: `mvn clean install`.
 5. Launch the application with the command: `mvn spring-boot:run`.

+**Note**: To interact with the application, ensure that you use basic authentication for every endpoint.
+For testing purposes, you can use the following credentials:

+- Username: user
+- Password: password

+Please make sure to include these credentials when making requests to the API.

 ## Asynchronous Processing

 The application leverages asynchronous processing for both import and export operations to ensure responsiveness and scalability.
 Here's how it works: